 Some also suggest that it could help break up scar tissue, although many (including myself), feel that breaking up scar tissue is a more difficult and painful process.

-Thankfully there are 2 main studies that looked in to the affects of foam rolling and here's what they found:
+Thankfully there are 2 main studies that looked in to the effects of foam rolling and here's what they found:

 You can improve Range of Motion by foam rolling.

 You can relieve muscular soreness after an intense workout by foam rolling.

 Improved Range of Motion Whether you lift weights, run, play sports or even do yoga, improved range of motion can have a positive effect on your activity.